Chapter 14 : Familiar Faces

 ‘What?’
 Ron said confused.
 ‘You don’t even have a broom.’

-‘Accio broom!’ she shouted and Harry’s Firebolt whipped out of his hand and into her tight grasp.
+‘Accio broom!’ she flicked her wand and Harry’s Firebolt whipped out of his hand and into her tight grasp.
 Before he could protest she had swung her leg over the edge and kicked off hard.
 Ron, completely taken aback, kicked off as well and watched as Katie followed them up with the quaffle.

 Everyone on the pitch below stood silently gaping at what they had just seen.
 The only person to be heard was Lavender, who was cheering for her best friend as she flew down and dismounted the Firebolt.

-‘Thanks, Potter,’ she said and smiled as she handed him his broom back.
-‘Good game Weasley.
+‘Thanks, Harry,’ she said and smiled as she handed him his broom back.
+‘Good game, Weasley.
 Now let’s go Lavender, I have to fix my hair.’

 The whole team watched in silence as Parvati and Lavender walked back up to the castle discussing how they would do their hair, as though one of them had not just made a phenomenal shot in quidditch moments before.

 Students gathered around the common room notice board the next morning to see who had made the team.
 The first to reach it were Dean and Seamus.
-Seamus gave a loud whoop of excitement before noticing that his best friend had not been placed as his fellow beater, or anywhere.
+Seamus gave a loud whoop of excitement before noticing that his best friend had not been placed as his fellow beater, or anywhere for that matter.
 Dean looked as though his owl had died.

 ‘Sorry mate, but Evans out-flew you,’ Ron said to him consolingly and placed a hand on his shoulder, ‘but we’re still good, right?’